Marinated Teriyaki Pork Tenderloin Recipe

 - 1. In a large resealable plastic bag, combine the first six ingredients; add pork.
 Seal bag and turn to coat; refrigerate for 8 hours or overnight.

 - 2. Drain and discard marinade.
-Place the tenderloins in an 11-in. x 7-in. baking pan coated with cooking spray.
-Bake, uncovered, at 425° for 25-35 minutes or until a meat thermometer reads 160°.
+Place the tenderloins in an 11x7-in. baking pan coated with cooking spray.
+Bake, uncovered, at 425° for 25-35 minutes or until a thermometer reads 160°.
 Let stand for 5 minutes before slicing.
 Serve with pan drippings.
 Yield: 6 servings.

 4 ounce-weight: 217 calories, 8g fat (2g saturated fat), 91mg cholesterol, 317mg sodium, 2g carbohydrate (1g sugars, 0 fiber), 33g protein.
 Diabetic Exchanges: 4 lean meat.